JetBrains-Research/overcoming/README.md

 # Overcoming the mental set effect in programming
 This is the code for an experiment that is held to find an ecologically valid tool to get rid of habitual code smells.
-We adapted the Luchins' ([Luchins, 1942](https://psycnet.apa.org/record/2011-21639-001)) paradigm to see if induction of cognitive control and increased awareness, provided by task-irrelevand change and by cue to intentionally forget prior solutions, would help to overcome the mental set effect, in other words to use less habitual but more direct solutions in simle programing tasks.
+We adapted the Luchins' ([Luchins, 1942](https://psycnet.apa.org/record/2011-21639-001)) paradigm to see if induction of cognitive control and increased awareness would help to overcome the mental set effect.
+The increase is provided by task-irrelevand change and by intentional cue to forget prior solutions.
+In other words: how to use less habitual but more 'on point' solutions in simle programing tasks.

-We think that cognitove deiven development is an important direction of research and work, so we would like to concider this project as a contribution to the field.
+We think that cognitive driven development is an important direction of research and work, so we would like to consider this project as a contribution to the field.

 The project contains a Flask app to gather data and a Jupyter notebook to make calculations.

 ## Getting Started
-The app for an experiment is situated in the [«app» folder](../tree/calculation/app).<br/>
+The app for an experiment is located in the [«app» folder](../tree/calculation/app).<br/>
-Prerequisites might be found there in the [requirements.txt](../blob/calculation/app/requirements.txt).<br/>
+Prerequisites might be found here in the [requirements.txt](../blob/calculation/app/requirements.txt).<br/>
 `pip install -r requirements.txt`

 [app.py](../blob/calculation/app/app.py) is the main file which should be run to get access to a